orbitalchicken/Roadmap/README.md

 	xfce: revive xfapplet
 	mdm: When logging in an existing session, doesn't unlock xscreensaver / of KDE screensaver
 	mate: make compiz work out of the box?
-	Nemo conflicts with fcitx, the best chinese input method.
-I can’t rename anything in Nemo with fcitx.
 	The power button set to “shut down immediately” still ‘asks’ remove modemmanager?